SECURITIES AND EXCHANGE COMMISSION

 This letter agreement (this Agreement) will set forth the terms of your at-will term employment relationship with Everbridge, Inc., and/or any present or future parent, subsidiary or affiliate thereof (collectively, the Company).
 This Agreement hereby supersedes any and all previous agreements relating to your employment relationship with the Company.
 The terms of your position with the Company are as set forth below and will be effective only upon, and subject to, the signing of this Agreement and any other agreements or documentation required hereunder, by you and the Company as of the Commencement Date referenced below.
-Your new role shall commence on July 25, 2022 (the Commencement Date),unless you and the Company mutually agree on an alternative date.
+Your new role shall commence on March 1, 2019 (the Commencement Date), unless you and the Company mutually agree on an alternative date.

 (a) Title and Duties.
-Subject to the terms and conditions of this Agreement, the Company will employ you, and you will be employed by the Company, on an at-will basis, as Chief Executive Officer CEO, reporting into the Board of Directors of the Company (the Board) through Jaime Ellertson, Chairman or his direct designate, and such additional or different position or positions as the Company may determine in its sole discretion.
-You shall do and perform all services, acts or things necessary or advisable to manage and conduct the business of the Company and which are normally associated with your position, including but not limited to those described in Exhibit A attached hereto.
-As long as you continue in your role as CEO, you also will serve as a member of the Board.
-The effective date of your joining the Board will be the date of the Boards approval of the appointment.
-Upon the cessation of your service as CEO for any reason, you likewise will cease to be a member of the Board and will be deemed to have resigned as of such date.
+Subject to the terms and conditions of this Agreement, the Company will employ you, and you will be employed by the Company, on an at-will basis, as Senior Vice President, Chief Financial Officer & Treasurer and such additional or different position or positions as the Board of Directors of the Company (the Board) may determine in its sole discretion, reporting to Jaime Ellertson, Chairman and Chief Executive Officer or his direct designate.
+You shall do and perform all services, acts or things necessary or advisable to manage and conduct the business of the Company and which are normally associated with your position and as further described in Schedule 1 attached hereto.

 (a) Salary.
-As of the Commencement Date, you will be paid an annual salary of Four Hundred and Twenty-Five Thousand Dollars ($425,000.00), as may be increased from time to time as part of the Companys normal salary review process (the Salary).
+As of the Commencement Date, you will be paid an annual salary of Two Hundred and Ninety Thousand ($290,000.00), as may be increased from time to time as part of the Companys normal salary review process (the Salary).
 The Salary shall be prorated for any partial year of employment on the basis of a 365-day year.
 Your Salary will be subject to standard payroll deductions and withholdings, and payable in accordance with the Companys standard payroll practice as it exists from time to time.

 (b) Expenses.
 During the term of your employment, the Company shall reimburse you for all reasonable and documented expenses incurred by you in the performance of your duties, under this Agreement in accordance with Company policy.